NagaComBio/NagaComBio.github.io/content/posts/hello_world.md

 hugo new posts/hello_world.md
 ```

 And then you can edit the file `content/index.md` or `content/posts/hello_world.md` to write your post.
 By default, the post is a draft.
-If you want to publish it, you need to change the `draft` parameter to `false` in the header of the file.
+If you want to publish it, you need to change the `draft` parameter to `false` in the files' header.

 Images can be added in the `static` folder.
 For example, you can add a picture of yourself in the `static` folder and then add the following line in the `content/index.md` file: